Canonical Portfolios: Optimal Asset and Signal Combination: Setting the Stage

 \begin{remark}[Conditional Portfolio Policies] We can gain further intuition into the role of conditioning that our problem posits.
 Consider the following conditional portfolio selection problem:

 Since the weights are known at time $t$, the problem can be solved to give

 Observe that this optimal portfolio is determined by the mean and variance of returns that incorporate all available information up to time $t$.
-Hence, restricting the weights to be linear functions of a set of signals also restricts the solution set, which necessarily leads to a suboptimal solution.
+Hence, restricting the weights to be linear functions of a set of signals also restricts the solution set, which may lead to a suboptimal solution.
 However, specifying the conditional means and variances of the returns is a notoriously difficult task.
-Our weights restriction simplifies these dual tasks by converting a dynamic problem into an equivalent static problem for which a conditional portfolio policy is available solely in terms of the unconditional moments of the assets and signals.
-That is, our conditional policy \eqref{eq:optw} does not rely on how the conditional moments of returns depend on the signals or how the signals vary over time. \end{remark}
+Our weights restriction simplifies these dual tasks by converting a dynamic problem into an equivalent static problem for which a conditional portfolio policy is available solely in terms of the unconditional moments of the assets and signals. \end{remark}

 \begin{remark}[Regression-Based Policies] Notice that the portfolio weights \eqref{eq:optw} can be seen as one that had been obtained from a two-stage process of forecasting and asset allocation.
 To see this, let us consider the following return-generating process: